MinghanYang1224/MaryListerMcCammon-Project/README.md

 # The Mary Lister McCammon Summer Research Fellowship

-This fellowship programme is a 10 week research project starting 1 July 2024 ...
+This fellowship programme is a 10 week research project from 1 July 2024 to 6 September 2024.

 More information about the fellowship can be found at: [Link](https://www.imperial.ac.uk/mathematics/postgraduate/the-mary-lister-mccammon-summer-research-fellowship/)